Japan scientist in discredited stem-cell research dead in suicide

 Sasai left five suicide notes, including two addressed to senior Riken officials, he said.
 He would not disclose the contents or to whom the other letters were addressed.

-Sasai started receiving counseling in April and recently had trouble communicating due to side-effects of medical treatments he was undergoing, media reported.
+Sasai started receiving counselling in April and recently had trouble communicating due to side-effects of medical treatments he was undergoing, local media reported.

 (Reporting by Megumi Lim; Additional reporting by Kaori Kaneko; Editing by William Mallard and Robert Birsel)